Probably one of the biggest question I get asked by International Doctors is. How do I find doctor jobs in Australia?

 In my “5 Tips for Working as a Doctor in Australia” video I point out the medical job labor market in Australia is driven by an issue of supply and demand, whereby prestigious hospitals in capital cities are generally sought out by doctors.
 This means that the cities tend to draw doctors from the regions and the regions from the rural and remote areas.

 As a result.
 The more prepared you are to get out past the big places like Sydney, Melbourne, and Brisbane.
 And even bypass the Newcastles and Geelongs.
 In favour of the Burnies, the Rockhamptons, and the Armidales.
 The more likely you are to be able to actually meet with someone who might be interested in seeing if you are a good fit to work at their hospital.

 I speak to so many International Doctors about this tip.
 And so many ignore this really sound piece of advice.
 It can be hard to move your family if you are established within a like community in a capital city.
 But you will often find that there is a lot of local support and gratitude that makes it worthwhile at the other end.

-In the above video I talk about the potential benefits of working with a recruitment agent.
+In the above video, I talk about the potential benefits of working with a recruitment agency.
 Sometimes the agencies know about other job opportunities that are not well advertised publicly.

-On the other hand it may be worth contacting a recruitment agent if you are eligible under competent authority or have already gone through the specialist assessment process.
-Particularly if you work in one of the more higher demand areas, such as critical care, psychiatry or general medicine.
+On the other hand, it may be worth contacting a recruitment agent if you are eligible under the competent authority or have already gone through the specialist assessment process.
+Particularly if you work in one of the higher-demand areas, such as critical care, psychiatry, or general medicine.